PaddseL/catenax-ev.github.io/docs/standards/CX-0135-CompanyCertificateManagement/CX-0135-CompanyCertificateManagement.md

 Certificate Provider & Certificate Consumer:
 - Certificate Provider **MUST** support at least one of the certificate provision mechanisms (push and/or pull mechanism)
 - Certificate Provider **MUST** expose company certificates in their catalog when using the pull mechanism.
-- Certificate Provider **MUST** set the correct access policy on the certificate offer to allow consumption by Consumer(s) when using the pull mechanism.
+- Certificate Provider **MUST** set the correct access and usage policy on the certificate offer to allow consumption by Consumer(s) when using the pull mechanism.

-- Certificate Consumer **MAY** implement the [push endpoint](#2112-company-certificate-push) for the Certificate Provider to push certificates to, but **MUST** set the correct access policy on the offer, when choosing to do so.
+- Certificate Consumer **MAY** implement the [push endpoint](#2112-company-certificate-push) for the Certificate Provider to push certificates to, but **MUST** set the correct access and usage policy on the offer, when choosing to do so.
-- Certificate Consumer **MAY** send a certificate request via POST /companycertificate/request which **MUST** be replied to by the Certificate Provider according to the endpoint definitions.
+- Certificate Consumer **MAY** send a certificate request via `POST /companycertificate/request` which **MUST** be replied to by the Certificate Provider according to the endpoint definitions.
+- Certificate Consumer **MAY** send a notification of reception when the certificate validation has started via `POST /companycertificate/status`.
-- Certificate Consumer **MAY** send a notification of acceptance or rejection via POST /companycertificate/feedback.
+- Certificate Consumer **MAY** send a notification of acceptance or rejection via `POST /companycertificate/status`.
   Certificate Provider **MUST** respond according to the [error handling](#212-error-handling).

-- Certificate Provider **MAY** send a notification of availability via POST /companycertificate/available after the referenced company certificate is exposed in their catalog.
+- Certificate Provider **MAY** send a notification of availability via `POST /companycertificate/available` after the referenced company certificate is exposed in their catalog.
   Certificate Consumer **MUST** respond according to the [error handling](#212-error-handling) and **SHOULD** get the new certificate via the pull mechanism.
-- Certificate Consumer **MAY** implement the [available endpoint](#2113-company-certificate-available) for the Certificate Provider to send availability notifications to, but **MUST** set the correct access policy on the offer, when choosing to do so.
+- Certificate Consumer **MAY** implement the [available endpoint](#2113-company-certificate-available) for the Certificate Provider to send availability notifications to, but **MUST** set the correct access and usage policy on the offer, when choosing to do so.

 Business Application Provider:
-- Business Application Provider **MUST** implement all features of the Certificate Notification API, including the support of the push, the pull and also the feedback mechanism.
+- Business Application Provider **MUST** implement all features of the Certificate Notification API, including the support of the push, the pull and also the status and available mechanism.
 - Business Application Provider **MUST** offer the push mechanism option to the Certificate Consumer application user, if the Certificate Consumer supports the push mechanism.

 ##### 2.1.5.1 PUSH Mechanism